ChadCYB/chadcyb.github.io/docs/Code/2019/10/Convert a shell script into an executable binary.md

  - Code
 publish: True
 meta:
-#   - name: og:title
-#     content: Convert a shell script into an executable binary
-#   - name: description
+  - property: description
-#     content: hello
+    content: This article will help you to create binary file of your shell script, so no one can see the source code of your script and we can use them as a command.
-  - name: og:image
+  - property: og:image
     content: https://i.imgur.com/lgGt6as.jpg
 ---

 ::: tip Introduction
 This article will help you to create binary file of your shell script, so no one can see the source code of your script and we can use them as a command.

 To create binary file from a script we use SHC compiler written by [Francisco Javier Rosales García](http://www.datsi.fi.upm.es/~frosal/).
 :::